LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/07-Branches.md

 ## Parallel States

 We're introducing a large change into how our algorithm works.
 Instead of simply tracking a single `State`, we will now track a set of `States`.
 Processing a character will now mean looking at all active `States` and their valid `Transitions`, and using those as the next active `States`.
-We'll also need to modify our visualization code to color multiple active `States`.
+We'll also need to modify our visualisation code to color multiple active `States`.

 As tracking the active `State` is the responsibility of the `runner`, let's start there.